jdbit/django-auto-deploy/README.md

 ## Django hosting recommendation

 If you need a good and affordable hosting for your Django projects, [I would recommend DigitalOcean](https://m.do.co/c/008d3315ed7b) (get $100 in credit for 60 days through my referral link), you can run a few simple Django websites on a single virtual server just for 5$/month.
 I've tested it on the latest Ubuntu Server 20.04 installed on DigitalOcean 5$/month droplet.

+You can set up as many Django websites as you want with this script, just keep in mind that every site takes 100-300Mb of RAM on your server.
+I tested it with 5 sites installed on a [DigitalOcean droplet ($10/per month)](https://m.do.co/c/008d3315ed7b) with 2GB of RAM.